 If you are a disciple of no-till gardening with lots of passion for gardening, but a strained schedule or an aching back, I encourage you to keep reading, as well.

-There is a way to save time using select equipment serving special needs while still preserving the structure of your no-till garden soil.
-I’ll let Clarence explain how.
+But maybe there’s a way to save time using select equipment, serving special needs while still preserving the structure of your no-till garden soil.

 No-Till Garden with Power Equipment